 matt at pharr dot org

-I was previously a Principal Engineer at Intel, where I was responsible for the design and implementation of ispc, the Intel SPMD Program Compiler, now available in open-source form from github.
+Before Google, I was a Principal Engineer at Intel, where I was responsible for the design and implementation of ispc, the Intel SPMD Program Compiler, now open-source and on github.
 Before attacking the problem of building compilers for better high-performance programming models for modern CPU architectures, I was the architecture lead of the Advanced Rendering Technology group, which is the group that grew out of Neoptica.

 Before Neoptica, I worked in the Software Architecture group at NVIDIA, co-founded Exluna (acquired by NVIDIA, February 2002), worked in Pixar's Rendering R&D group, and was a graduate student in the Stanford Graphics Lab, where I worked on rendering algorithms and systems, including both the theoretical foundations of rendering as well as software design and systems issues.
 My thesis was about a new theoretical framework for rendering centered on scattering rather than light transport as the basic abstraction.
 Pat Hanrahan was my advisor.